pnp/sp-dev-fx-webparts/samples/react-css-in-js-typestyle/README.md

 ## Minimal Path to Awesome

 * Clone this repository
+* From your command line, change your current directory to the directory containing this sample (`react-css-in-js-typestyle`, located under `samples`)
 * in the command line run:
   * `npm install`
   * `gulp build`